Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 - How Can I Be Sure it Won’t Happen Again?

-- What if My Old Subaru’s Head Gasket Still Hasn’t Failed?
+- What if My Old Subaru’s Head Gasket hasn’t had a Head Gasket Issue?

 Subarus are amazing, and the brand enjoys a loyal customer base.
 That doesn’t mean they’re perfect.
 The 2.5 liter 4-Cylinder engines are notorious for leaking head gaskets.
 Problems plagued every model for nearly a decade starting in the late 1990s.